-For USB programmers TopMaxII, UniMax, ChipMax2, you should install the USB driver in your PC after install PC control software.
-The USB driver is in either CD-ROM or C:\Program Files\EE Tools directory.
-Please read the section [install software and connect to PC for USB programmers] in page 7.
+For USB programmers TopMaxII & III, ChipMax2, ProMax II-4G, you should install the USB driver in your PC after install PC control software.
+The USB driver is in CD-ROM or USB drive, or C:\Program Files\EE Tools directory.
+Please read the section [install software and connect to PC for USB programmers] in the manual.

-ProMax-4G will need the USB installation 4 times and ProMax-8G does 8 times.
-This installation should be done once you install the ProMax in your PC.
-Be sure that you use the same USB port for the ProMax programmer, otherwise you have to install the USB drivers again for different port.
-Do not power Off and ON in 30 seconds and you must wait over 30 seconds once you un-plug an USB cable from PC (USB Hub) and plug-in the same cable.
+- ProMax II-4G will need the USB installation 4 times.
+This installation should be done once you install the ProMax II-4G in your PC.
+Be sure that you use the same USB port for the ProMax II-4G programmer, otherwise you have to install the USB drivers again for different port.
+Do not power Off and ON in 30 seconds and you must wait over 30 seconds once you unplug an USB cable from PC (USB Hub) and plug-in the same cable.
 Programmer for USB interface need to be installed in a PC with USB 2.0 port.
-(Programming errors will be occurred in USB 1.1 port)
+(Programming errors will be occurred in USB 1.1 port) - Any of convertor or adapter for USB-Parallel communication will not work for all USB programmers. - Be sure the device selected matches the device being used. - For multi-site programmer usage, make sure all devices are identical.

-- Any of convertor or adapter for USB / Parallel communication will not work for all USB programmers. - Be sure the device selected matches the device being used. - For multi-site programmer usage, make sure all devices are identical. - For a device that uses an adapter, be sure that the adapter is correctly oriented, seated properly, and the ZIF socket lever is down. - Be sure power cord is securely attached to programmer and power pack to wall socket. - Be sure that power switch is ON. - Be sure that the parallel cable (IEEE standard, 25 pins and wires) is correctly and securely attached to the programmer and PC.
-The connection must be direct; there cannot be any software keys or locks between the parallel port and the programmer.
-Most switch boxes may also cause difficulties. - You may need to change your printer port [even though it is working fine with your printer] because TopMax / ChipMax communicate with your computer via the printer port in a bi-directional mode. - For new device support, TopMax is no longer supported since January 2006.
-TopMax will be upgraded to TopMaxII.
-Please contact support@eetools.com for further question.
+- For a device that uses an adapter, be sure that the adapter is correctly oriented, seated properly, and the ZIF socket lever is down. - Be sure power cord is securely attached to programmer and power pack to wall socket. - Be sure that power switch is ON. - You may need to change your printer port [even though it is working fine - For new device support, TopMax is no longer supported since January 2006.
+Please contact info@eetools.com for further question.